burrt/compsci-docs/_v1/solid-principles.md

 ### You Aren't Going To Need It

-YAGNI - build you you need today and not tomorrow.
+YAGNI - build what you need today and not tomorrow.

 ### Domain Objects